benleolander/wdi-project-3/README.md

 - Replaced alerts with Flash Messages to notify users of form submission, login, log out, and successfully/unsuccessfully adding an item.
 - Specific user feedback on form submission errors.

+Once we felt we were feature complete for the app, we moved on to adding a mobile responsive design.

 ![screenshot - Search on mobile](https://user-images.githubusercontent.com/44749113/52858219-72ba3b00-3121-11e9-8099-42d9232b4a50.png)